 In a small series of articles, we review various home brewed experiments aimed at testing whether scripting exists subject.
 Although most of them fail to meet basic, scientific requirements, there is something to be learned from them.

-During FUT 14, FIFA Addiction published the results of this experiment about handicapping.
+During FUT 14, FIFA Addiction published the results of this experiment.
 The purpose was to examine whether better squads are handicapped.

 The author borrowed a full squad of TOTS players and played some 20 hours against a friend.
 At some point, the involved players swapped squads and tried it out the other way around.
-It is not clear exactly what went on during those 20 hours of play, as there are no systematic records of results.
+It is not clear exactly what went on during or came out of those 20 hours of play, as there are no records of results or anything similar.
 In the – quite brief – concluding remarks the author states that ‘the players seemed sluggish compared to Gold teams we normally use.
 Not reacting well, not sprinting as quick as some 70 rated silver players we had used’ – and – that they ‘had to try twice as hard with TOTS and they weren’t winning tackles or making good passes’.

 These observations led FIFA Addiction to conclude that TOTS players not only are leveled with the opposing team, but in fact downgraded.
 Purportedly, lower stats means better performance.

 Personal views are not evidence

 FIFA Addiction’s conclusion is largely based on weak and questionable observations such as that ‘the players seemed sluggish’.
 Such observations are not facts by any lengths.
-Neither this article nor the clips it portray allows us to conclude that the apparent sluggishness was caused by the players on the pitch rather than the humans controlling them.
+Neither this article nor the video clips it portrays allows us to conclude that the apparent sluggishness was caused by the players on the pitch rather than the humans controlling them.
 Of course, it doesn’t make things any better that the details about what exactly went on during those 20 hours of play are unavailable.
 We don’t know who played whom, how many times, with which squad and to what result.

 Aside from these academic concerns, there are other reasons to challenge FIFA Addiction’s conclusions.